pact-foundation/pact-python/CONTRIBUTING.md

 # Raising issues

+_Before raising an issue, please ensure that you are using the latest version of pact-python._

 Please provide the following information with your issue to enable us to respond as quickly as possible.

 * The relevant versions of the packages you are using.